bugsbugsbux/notes-on-nix/notes-on-nix.md

 programs (/specific versions) can be composed to create arbitrary, custom environments.

+Between profiles and environments there is actually another layer of linking which is called **generations**: When an environment "changes", actually, a new environment is created, based on the old one, and the profile link is updated to point to the new generation.
+This allows to simply switch to a different state by changing the link to the relevant generation, which is just a link to a certain environment.

 A **derivation** is the recipe for a package and turned internally into a "\*.drv" file in the nix-store.
 To create it the user calls the `derivation` function or a wrapper around it.
 The build process, called